TomerFi/version-bumper/README.md

 [![license-badge]][1] [![gh-build-status]][2]

-Containerized scripts for automating the next semantic version for a git repository based on existing tags and [conventional commits][3].
+Containerized scripts for automating the next semantic version for</br>
+a git repository based on existing tags and [conventional commits][3].

 ## Run